This Coffee Kombucha combines two great drinks into one. It's the perfect pick-me-up for any time of the day!

 Two Types of Fermentation

-You can ferment the flavored kombucha up to 14 days.
+You can ferment the flavored kombucha for up to 14 days.
 It all depends on the amount of sugar content in the flavor you're adding, and the temperature of the room.

 Warmer temperatures will cause faster fermentation, and higher sugar content will also speed up fermentation.